koniecdev/KittySaver/README.md

 KittySaver is designed to simplify the process of cat adoption by providing a centralized platform for shelters and individuals to manage and publish adoption advertisements.
 The system prioritizes cats based on various factors like health status, age, and behavior to ensure that cats with urgent needs receive greater visibility.

-The application follows Clean Architecture and Domain-Driven Design principles to create a maintainable, scalable solution with clear separation of concerns and a rich domain model.
+The application follows SOLID and Domain-Driven Design principles to create a maintainable, scalable solution with clear separation of concerns and a rich domain model.

 ## Architecture
+Solution contains three main services - API, Auth API, Blazor WASM Client.

-KittySaver implements a modern, clean architecture with the following key components:
+KittySaver API implements Vertical Slices Architecture with the following key components:

-### Backend Architecture
+- **API Layer:** REST API (Level 3 of Richardson Maturity Model) implemented with use of Vertical Slice Architecture to composite minimal API with CQRS and EF9.

-- **Domain Layer:** Core business entities, value objects, and domain services
+- **Domain Layer:** Core business entities, value objects, and domain services - with strong adhere to DDD principles.
-- **Application Layer:** Application services, DTOs, and business logic
-- **Infrastructure Layer:** External services, repositories, and data access
-- **API Layer:** REST API controllers and endpoints
-- **Shared Components:** Cross-cutting concerns like authentication, logging, and configuration

-### Key Architectural Patterns

-- **Clean Architecture**: Separation of concerns with dependencies pointing inward
-- **CQRS (Command Query Responsibility Segregation)**: Separation of read and write operations
-- **Mediator Pattern**: Using MediatR for handling commands and queries
-- **Repository Pattern**: Abstraction over data access
-- **Domain-Driven Design**: Rich domain model with encapsulated business rules
+- **Shared Layer:** Layer that contains shared contracts between API's and Blazor front-end application, to ensure consistency within the solution.

+### Why This Architecture?

+- **Vertical Slice Architecture**: This project uses Vertical Slice Architecture instead of Onion Architecture to optimize development time, reduce the need to jump between layers, and minimize the surface area for bugs.
+Based on my personal experience, while Onion Architecture has its strengths, it often results in a time-consuming and hard-to-navigate codebase that becomes increasingly difficult to maintain as the project scales.
+- **CQRS (Command Query Responsibility Segregation)**: I follow DDD principles for state-changing operations that require maximum consistency and a rich, expressive domain model.
+For read-only purposes, I use optimized Read Models with dedicated DbContext instances to improve query performance.
+- **Mediator Pattern**: I use MediatR to handle commands and queries, as well as manage cross-cutting concerns such as command validation and HATEOAS support.
+MediatR also lays the groundwork for future domain event handling.
+- **Domain-Driven Design**: The project features a rich domain model with encapsulated business rules.
+I've aimed to follow Eric Evans' principles as closely as possible.
+Currently, the project contains a single Aggregate - the Person Aggregate.
+The design allows for easy extension with future aggregates as needed.
+The Person entity acts as the Aggregate Root, with Cat and Advertisement as entities within the aggregate.
+I use Value Objects and domain repositories based on a generic repository pattern to encapsulate common operations on aggregate roots.
-- **HATEOAS**: Hypermedia as the Engine of Application State for RESTful API design
+- **HATEOAS**: Hypermedia as the Engine of Application State is used for RESTful API design.
+The Blazor front-end is free from hard-coded API endpoint URLs.
+Instead, API responses include available actions on the resource for the user who triggered the endpoint.

 ## Key Features

 ### Authentication and Authorization
 - JWT-based authentication with refresh tokens
-- Role-based access control (Regular, Admin, Shelter roles)
 - Email verification and password reset

 ### User Management
 - User registration and profile management
 - Personalized user dashboard
-- Different user types (individual, shelter)

 ### Cat Management
-- Comprehensive cat profiles with health information
-- Prioritization system based on health, age, and behavior
-- Photo gallery for each cat
-- Thumbnail management
+- The first thing to do after successfully logging into the system is to create your cats.
+You can define the cats that are available for adoption.
+Each cat can have attributes such as health status, urgency for veterinary assistance, behavior, and age.
+You can also provide a detailed description of the cat and its needs.
+Upload as many gallery images as you'd like, and choose one image to be used as the thumbnail.
+- Cats are private by default after creation.
+To make them publicly visible, you need to create an advertisement for each cat or group of cats.

 ### Advertisement Management
-- Create, edit, and manage adoption advertisements
-- CRUD operations for advertisements
-- Status tracking (Active, Closed, Expired)
-- Thumbnail and image management
+- Once you've created your cat, you can make it publicly visible by creating an advertisement.
+- If a cat can be adopted individually, you can create a separate advertisement for that single cat.
+- If you have bonded cats that should only be adopted together, you can include them all in one advertisement.
+This clearly signals to users that the cats are only available as a group.
+- If a cat from an active advertisement becomes unavailable for any reason, you can remove it from the advertisement.
+You can then either delete the cat or move it to a different advertisement.
+All cat properties are preserved after removal - this is the main benefit of managing cats independently from advertisements.
+- After a successful adoption, you can close the advertisement.
+All cats assigned to that advertisement will be marked as adopted and cannot be reused in the system.
+- Advertisements can have their own optional description.
+You can use it to describe the relationship between cats in a group, or to provide any additional context about the adoption.

 ### Discovery
 - Search and filtering capabilities